abhijeet3922/finbert_embedding/README.md

 # finbert_embedding
-Token and sentence level embeddings from FinBERT model (Financial Domain)
+Token and sentence level embeddings from FinBERT model (Financial Domain).

 [BERT](https://arxiv.org/abs/1810.04805), published by Google, is conceptually simple and empirically powerful as it obtained state-of-the-art results on eleven natural language processing tasks.